WebAssembly/exception-handling/proposals/Exceptions.md

 top of the stack, and rethrows the exception.
 A rethrow has the same effect as a throw, other than an exception is not created.
 Rather, the referenced exception on top of the stack is popped and then thrown.
-The `rethrow` instruction traps if the value on the top of the stack is of `nullref` type.
+The `rethrow` instruction traps if the value on the top of the stack is null.

 ### Exception data extraction